DFreds/dfreds-module-docs/docs/free-modules/droppables/index.md

 A module which allows you to drag and drop an entire folder of tokens or journal entries onto the canvas as well as uploading files for tokens, tiles, sounds, or notes.

+## Features

+- Easily drop entire folders of actors onto the canvas in a stack, line, or randomly
+- Easily drop folders of notes onto the canvas
+- Drop various files onto the canvas to automatically upload them to your world and create tokens, tiles, sounds, or notes

 ## Let Me Sell You This

 Have you ever needed to drop all of your pesky players onto a scene at once?
 Have you ever _dreaded_ the thought of dragging them all out onto the map one by one like some kind of peasant?
 What about needing to upload a bunch of cool images for all sorts of awesome characters?
 Well, now you don't have to.
 Yay mild conveniences.